vanScoota/Querformat-inator/README.md

 ### [1.1.0] - 2021-04-17

 #### Added
-- Images wider than a entered maximum get scaled to that width.
+- Images wider than an entered maximum get scaled to that width.

 ### [1.0.0] - 2021-03-29